ARTS-Laboratory/In-Situ-Water-Quality-Sensor/system_design/README.md

 1. This is a general dump of all the initial files.

 ## V0.2
-1. This is just a clean up version of 0.0.1.
+1. This is just a clean up version of 0.1.
 1. The pads on the 1026 resistors are too small
 1. move SMA connection over.
-1. Need to add ground plane to V0.0.3.
+1. Need to add ground plane to V0.3.
-1. Need to add SMA footprint on V0.0.3.
+1. Need to add SMA footprint on V0.3.

 ## V0.3
-1. This will be the new boards you order.
+1. New designs for PCB boards.